richarah/mainwp-container/README.md

 docker-compose up -d
 ```

-Open `localhost:8000` in your browser to complete the setup.
-The dashboard will then be accessible under `localhost:8000/wp-admin`.
+Open `localhost:8000/wp-admin` in your browser to complete the setup and access the dashboard.

 #### A note on networking